 The Skyscraper technique is an effective method for building related backlinks that are potentially of high quality.
 If you combine this method with blog commenting and guest posting then you’ll have a nice, varied backlink profile.

 Your site will also benefit from an increase in quality content and as we all know by now, content is key to increasing a site’s authority, encouraging visitors and boosting sales.
 This technique therefore tends to kill two birds with one stone.

 These two great backlinks building techniques undoubtedly show how it’s possible with a bit of effort to build valuable, relevant backlinks which will add significant weight to your site’s authority, and lead to better ranking in the search engines.

 I hope the master file that I’ve prepared for you proves to be a useful aid and helps to keep your marketing tasks well organised.
 I’d recommend keeping it up to date and you might even consider using it for other aspects of your marketing, such as blog commenting, content ideas and social media activities.

-If you have any comments or questions, please leave them in the comments section below and I’ll answer them as soon as I can.
+If you have any comments or questions on how to create backlinks, please leave them in the comments section below and I’ll answer them as soon as I can.